solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 * secondary subcommittee: The half of the voting subcommittee that is scheduled for its first epoch.

-* subcomittee seed: The seed used to generate the random sample of nodes. `slow_hash(penultimate snapshot hash, voting epoch start slot)`
+* subcommittee seed: The seed used to generate the random sample of nodes. `slow_hash(penultimate snapshot hash, voting epoch number)`

 ### Subcommittee Rotation